createdotnet/wdk/_tutorials/the-footer.md

 ~~~

 **Validation**

 On submission of the form, one of three classes is added to the `<form>` element.
 These are;
 - `.form--success`
 - `.form--failed`
 - `.form--progress`

--
-For our templates, we have three validation messages in the HTML that are hidden with CSS.
-They are set to display based on the helper class on the form. e.g
+For our templates, we have three validation messages (nested in the form) that are hidden with CSS.
+They are set to display based on the helper class on the form. e.g.
 ```
 .form__feedback--success,
+.form__feedback--failed,
-.form__feedback--failed {
+.form__feedback--progress {
   display: none;
 }
 .form--success .form__feedback--success,